Antibody Drug Conjugates Q&A: A Novel Approach to Drug Delivery in Oncology

 What is an antibody drug conjugate?

-An antibody drug conjugate, or ADC, is a drug modality that consists of three main components: an antibody, a linker, and a drug, often referred to as a “payload” due to its cytotoxic nature.
+An antibody drug conjugate (ADC) is an innovative drug modality that consists of three main components: an antibody, a linker, and a drug, often referred to as a “payload” due to its cytotoxic nature.
 The antibody is a protein that binds to a specific antigen, or protein, which is expressed on the surface of tumor cells.
 The linker is a chemical bond that connects the antibody to the payload.
-The payload is typically a small molecule cytotoxic agent that can kill cells once released inside the tumor cell.
+The payload is typically a small molecule cytotoxic agent that can kill cancer cells once released inside the tumor cell.

 What are the advantages of ADCs over conventional drug delivery methods?